 The Center was organized as a not for profit organization in 1966 with the legal name Midwestern Colorado Mental Health Clinic, Inc. Then in 1969 Midwestern combined with the Gunnison-Hinsdale Guidance Service, Inc. to become Midwestern Colorado Mental Health Center.
 In 1996, The Center adopted the doing business name “The Center for Mental Health” which is how we are known in our communities today.

-From our humble beginnings and an initial $4,000 annual budget, the Center has grown to 95 staff members providing services through seven offices and four outreach locations to more than 5,000 people each year with a budget of well over $7 million.
-In addition, the Center offers information resources and peer based groups at no cost to nearly 11,000 people each year.
+From our humble beginnings and an initial $4,000 annual budget, the Center has grown to more than 110 staff members providing services through seven offices and eight outreach locations to people in the six counties of Delta, Gunnison, Hinsdale, Montrose, Ouray, and San Miguel.
+With a budget of well over $8.2 million, the Center provides care to more than 6,400 people each year.
+In addition, the Center offers information resources and peer-based groups at no cost to nearly 11,000 people each year.

-Recognizing the need to ensure good mental health for all, the Center continues to add programs and services with a focus on mental wellness, mental health integration, and recovery from substance abuse.
+Recognizing the need to ensure good mental health for all, the Center continues to add programs and services with a focus on mental wellness, mental health integration, and recovery from substance use disorder.

 The Center for Mental Health offers a vital safety net to some of the poorest and most vulnerable in our society – Medicaid beneficiaries, the uninsured, the indigent, children in foster care, older adults, and those in our criminal and juvenile justice systems.
 We serve anyone who needs us and we offer a sliding fee scale to all.